hiromis/notes/Lesson2.md

 Now I go back and I click on `'teddys'`.
 And I scroll back down and repeat the same thing.
 That way, I'm just going backwards and forwards to download each of the classes that I want.
-Very manual bur for me, I'm very iterative and very experimental, that works well for me.
+Very manual but for me, I'm very iterative and very experimental, that works well for me.
 If you are better at planning ahead than I am, you can write a proper loop or whatever and do it that way.
 But when you see my notebooks and see things that are kind of like configuration cells (i.e. doing the same thing in different places), this is a strong sign that I didn't run this in order.
 I clicked one place, went to another, ran that.
 For me, I'm experimentalist.
 I really like to experiment in my notebook, I treat it like a lab journal, I try things out and I see what happens.
 So this is how my notebooks end up looking.